cambridge-ceu/csd3/applications/pspp.md

 ## 2.0.1

+This build is now for icelake, or CentOS 8 rather than CentOS 7 for building 2.0.0 and earlier (1.6.0 still works though).

 The installation from `flatpak` as before was successful but the required storage is too much / kernel is too high.

 We copy `ceuadmin/[gettext/0.20, libiconv/1.17, libxml2/2.9.10]` to ${HPC_WORK} together with the prerequistes,